 Like so many things in modern society, the Greek Koroneiki olive originated in Greece before it swept the world.
-Today, Greece is the second-largest olive oil producing country in the world, behind Spain.
-However, some sources say Greece is the top consumer of olive oil, with each person consuming almost 24 quarts each year.
+Today, Greece is the third largest olive oil producing country in the world, behind Spain and Italy.
+However, Greece is the top consumer of olive oil, with each person consuming almost 24 quarts each year.
 Needless to say, the Greeks know a thing or two about olive oil.

 This olive variety is prevalent in Crete and the Peloponnese.
 Nowadays, however, it’s producing excellent olive oils in other countries around the world, including New Zealand, Chile, Spain, California and elsewhere.

 What makes this olive oil so popular worldwide?
 Here’s a look into the Koroneiki olive and the acclaimed olive oils it makes.